EmirB08/git-info/README.md

-Useful git commands, best used with Obsidian for extended formatting.
+Useful git commands, best used with Obsidian for extended formatting!